Phillipa Love: 2021–2022

 Love was named in the Black Ferns squad for the European tour of England and France for 2021.
 She signed with Matatū for the inaugural Super Rugby Aupiki season in 2022.

 Love was selected for the Black Ferns squad for the 2022 Pacific Four Series.
 In August, she made the team again for a two-test series against the Wallaroos for the Laurie O'Reilly Cup.
 She was selected for the Black Ferns 32-player squad for the 2021 Rugby World Cup.

+2023

+Love was selected in the Black Ferns 30-player squad to compete in the Pacific Four Series and O’Reilly Cup.
+In July, she made the starting line up in her sides 21–52 victory over Canada at the Pacific Four Series in Ottawa.